Do I have to make a reservation?

 Do I have to show up right at 9:00 a.m. to check in?

 While it's not a requirement for you to show up at 9:00 a.m., please keep in mind that the first session will begin promptly at 9:00 a.m. and most sessions are not repeated.
-Your best bet is to take a look at the agenda for Highlander Day and plan your day from there.
+Your best bet is to take a look at the agenda for Highlander Day prior to the event and plan your day from there.

 Is there a cost to attend?